Jukka Tapanimäki: Career choice

 Tapanimäki was originally interested in a career as a graphic designer for advertisements.
 After failing the entrance exams to the University of Art and Design Helsinki twice, he instead started studying literature in 1984.
 In summer 1985, he purchased a Commodore 64 computer.
 Although he had no previous experience with computers, Tapanimäki decided to become a game programmer after a few months.
 He quit his studies and went on welfare to be able to concentrate on programming.
 Tapanimäki spent 1986 experimenting.
 One of his finished programs was named Aikaetsivä, a Finnish language text adventure in the style of Infocom, which the Tamperean retailer Triosoft bought publishing rights to but did not release.

 The first successfully operating game written by Tapanimäki was Monolith, announced in the June–July 1986 issue of MikroBITTI.
 It was followed by Minidium, a Uridium-style shoot 'em up published in the January 1987 issue of C Magazine.
 The development of Minidium was extensively covered in the magazine.

 Early personal computer enthusiasts followed the development of Tapanimäki's career through his magazine articles.

 Commercial game successes

 Octapolis

 Tapanimäki's first commercial game was Octapolis (1987, published by English Software).
 Octapolis is a mix of the platform and shoot-'em-up genres.
-Tapanimäki had created Octapolis completely by himself, except for the music.
+Tapanimäki created Octapolis completely by himself, except for the music.